wq/wq/docs/overview/setup-ubuntu.md

 > Another Note: If you would rather not run a wq-powered server yourself, you may want to reach out to any of the [existing subscription-based projects and "campaign builder" apps][projects] to explore potential collaboration.
 Our partners also provide [flexible support plans][contact] ranging from a couple of hours of installation support to full-service bespoke design, software development, and application hosting.

-To run wq on a pulbic domain, you will need a WGSI-capable webserver like [Apache], and a database to host the application.  wq.db is generally used with [PostgreSQL] and [PostGIS], but any Django-supported database will work.
+To run wq on a public website, you will need a WGSI-capable webserver like [Apache], and a database to host the application.
+You will also need to obtain or configure a DNS record pointing a domain or subdomain to your server.  wq.db is generally used with [PostgreSQL] and [PostGIS], but any Django-supported database will work.
 These instructions assume you will be using Apache and PostGIS.
 These steps are tested on [Ubuntu 16.04 LTS][Ubuntu].

 We recommend installing wq in a [venv] virtual environment.
 This makes it easier to run multiple wq-powered applications on the same server.